ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module format and documentation
 *******************************

-If you want to contribute your module to most Ansible collections, please write your module in Python and follow the standard format described below.
-(Unless you are writing a Windows module, in which case the :ref:`Windows guidelines <developing_modules_general_windows>` apply.)
+In most cases if you want to contribute your module to an Ansible collection, you should write your module in Python and follow the standard format described below.
+If you are writing a Windows module, you should follow the :ref:`Windows guidelines <developing_modules_general_windows>`.

 Before you open a pull request, in addition to following these guidelines, please also review and follow: